beginner

 Low Battery Handling

-Configure battery thresholds to automatically hide low-battery vehicles from customers and receive alerts when vehicles need charging
+Configure battery thresholds to hide low-battery vehicles, end active rides before vehicles fully drain, and receive charging alerts

 Low Battery Handling